You can import sales or forecasted sales data that you may have tracked in spreadsheets directly into Tanda.

 + Add My Data is for adding actual sales data i.e. what actually happened historically.
-It is also where you can add labour budgets.

 + Add My Predicted Data is where you would add your forecasts for sales, revenue, etc. i.e. what you want to plan against for the future.

-Time: The time of day when the sale/transaction/metric occurred (you can leave this column blank if you want to enter in daily sales).
+Time: The time of day when the sale/transaction/metric occurred (you can leave this column blank if you want to enter in total daily sales).

 Date: The date when the sale/transaction/metric occurred.